The Sound and the Fury

 Unique, for sure, and it's a sad story of a proud but dysfunctional family.

-Must read this again, now that I know the story.
+Must read this again, now that I know the plot.

 NOBEL PRIZE WINNER